About

 The chapter adopted the Chicago Woodturners name to better reflect the area it serves and the broader membership it had already begun to draw.

-1995 Visiting demonstrators became a bigger part of club life
+1990s Visiting demonstrators and larger venues became part of club life

-The club kept growing and moved through larger venues while keeping the same core mix of demonstrations, member work, mentoring, and regular conversation.
+The chapter grew into larger venues and regular visiting demonstrations without losing the same core mix of demonstrations, member work, mentoring, and shop conversation.

 Today Meetings, mentors, classes, and member work still lead